 TEMPLES, BAMBOO GARDEN, AND AJISAI

 Their temples are really majestic.
 Witnessed the fantastic colors of flowers (Ajisai) in Hasedera and Tokeiji, but we stayed longer at the latter.
 The blooming of Ajisai is in the month of June, so expect the long line of people waiting to see the displays of Ajisai in Hasedera.
 Sorry Maine, I didn’t get to perfect your jump shot in the Bamboo Garden, huhu.
-Staying at their Bamboo Garden, and peaceful parks with full of flowers like Ajisai, made me feel so jealous again.
-I sighed and hoped to find one like this in my country, especially in the city, where you can spend your entire day thinking about life, the cosmos and etc. So peaceful.
+Staying at their Bamboo Garden, and peaceful parks full of flowers like Ajisai, made me feel so jealous again.
+I sighed and hoped to find one like this in my country, especially in the city, where you can spend your entire day thinking about life, the cosmos, etc. So peaceful.

 We met Maine’s friend Mike.
 He treated us food (they are all delicious pulutan nomnom) and drinks.
 When I almost thought I already achieved the nightlife we’d planned to have.
 Not yet.
-Midnight, we ended up singing in Karaoke Bar.
+Midnight, we ended up singing in a Karaoke Bar.
 Yeah.
 Had a blast.
 Arigatou gozaimasu Mike!
-Our videoke night concealed how good singer we are (haha! blame the alcohol in my system, oh wait, I’m sober now).
+Our videoke night concealed how good of a singer we are (haha! blame the alcohol in my system, oh wait, I’m sober now).
 Silly me.

-You’ll be able to pick which package that will suits your entertainment for the night.
+You’ll be able to pick which package that will suit your entertainment for the night.
 We chose the one with free ice cream, coffee, and milo.
 After dancing and singing like crazy, I felt tired and sleepy.
-My hangover already hit my head.
+My hangover has already hit my head.
 Argh..
 I need rest.
-We still had 2 and a half hours to rest so we took advantage their soft sofa and had a nap.
+We still had 2 and a half hours to rest so we took advantage of their soft sofa and had a nap.
 Clearly, these girls know how to party.